Are bars liable for wrecks caused by a drunk driver? In some cases, yes, but it depends on the circumstances.

 Having a drink limit on each patron may not always prevent patrons from becoming intoxicated, but using such proactive measures may shield these establishments from liability in some circumstances.
 The point of the Dram Shop Act is not to blame all bars for drunk driving accidents; it’s to hold irresponsible bars (who break the rules) liable for their portion of responsibility.

 Patrons are still free to drink at multiple bars or “pre-game” by drinking ahead of time, but in Texas, it is a TABC violation for businesses to serve alcohol to someone who is “obviously intoxicated.”
-Bartenders have a legal responsibility to cut off service to patrons who appear intoxicated or who’ve already been served multiple drinks, otherwise they face lawsuits and/or the loss of their TABC license.
+Bartenders have a legal responsibility to cut off service to patrons who appear intoxicated or who’ve already been served multiple drinks, otherwise they face lawsuits, fines, and/or the loss of their TABC license.

 Drunk Driving Accidents Linked to Bad-Acting Bars